frannerin/AlloViz/README.md

 conda activate AlloViz
 ```

-Then go to the package folder (`cd AlloViz`) and install the package preferably with `python setup.py install`.
+Then go to the package folder (`cd AlloViz`) and install the package, preferably with `pip install .`.
 <!--`pip install .`.
 Alternatively, use-->

 ## Quickstart